 The Submariner is located on the Southeast side of the island in Maunalua Bay, near Hanauma Bay.
 This area provides excellent dives for those from all experience levels who want to check out octopus and Hawaiian green sea turtles.
 Our most famous dive in Maunalua Bay is our only natural wreck dive, the Corsair.

 Koko Craters, a series of underwater craters formed when Koko Head erupted, is a great place for certified divers and beginners!
 It has a maximum depth of 40 feet and is a cleaning station for the Hawaiian green sea turtle.
 Some say it’s the turtle capital of the world!
 Captain Chris calls this shallow reef his favorite because all different kinds of species come by, from humpback whales to the endangered Hawaiian monk seals.
 He says, “There’s nothing like showing a first time diver a whale, dolphin or a monk seal!”
-Excellent beginner to novice scuba diving site, 30′-40′ sand bottom with several craters.
-Several resident green sea turtles rest here.
-Schools of soldierfish and friendly, large puffers.
+This is an excellent beginner to novice scuba diving site with 30 to 40 foot sand bottom and several craters.
+Hawaiian green sea turtles rest here while schools of soldierfish and friendly, large puffers swim around.

 Anglers Reef is the home of Octopus heaven and spotted eagle rays.
-This dive site has a max depth of Forty feet.
-Anglers is a strait ledge that runs as far as a tank lasts.
-Frogfish are often found here but our favorite here is the plentiful amount of large octo’s.
+This dive site has a max depth of 40 feet.
+Anglers is a straight ledge that runs as far as a tank lasts.
+Frogfish are often found here, but our favorite creatures to see are the many octopus that live around this reef.

 Hawaii Loa Ridge:

-Hawaii loa Ridge is a gem when clear.
-This dive site sites in an area that is often has low viz so when it is crystal clears it is amazing.
-This is also a series of large craters.
-The craters are a bit larger than koko’s.
-Tons of fish the occasional great white tip!!!
-This is a very cool dive and can be visited by novice or experienced divers.
+Hawaii loa Ridge is a gem in good conditions, as this dive site often has low visibility.
+When waters are crystal clear, it’s absolutely amazing.
+This reef is also a series of large craters a bit bigger than those at Koko Craters.
+Tons of fish live here, as well as the occasional white tip reef shark!
+This is an awesome dive, which can be visited by novice and experienced divers.

-Intermediate to advanced 45′-55′ wall dive with corals and several different types of butterfly fish.
+This dive site is for more intermediate to advanced divers, with a depth of 45 to 55 feet.
+The unusual Spitting Caves site is a wall dive with corals and several different types of vibrant butterfly fish.

 FantaSea Reef is Capt.
 Chris’s and Capt Dan’s favorite dive on the island they have been spear fishing there together since they where 18.
 Here you will be diving at a max of about 60 feet.
 You will find the best coral formations with the largest fish on Oahu.
 We are talking pristine conditions below the surface.
 There is a reason why this sites is so nice.
 This spot is foe experienced divers conditions are often choppy with currents.
 The Submariner only makes it here when the stars align and the wind is down.